dotnet/docs/docs/machine-learning/tutorials/health-violation-classification-model-builder.md

 ![Model Builder wizard in Visual Studio](./media/sentiment-analysis-model-builder/model-builder-screen.png)

-To train your model, you need to select from the list of available machine learning scenarios provided by Model Builder.
+To train your model, select from the list of available machine learning scenarios provided by Model Builder.
 In this case, the scenario is `Issue Classification`.

 1. In **Solution Explorer**, right-click the *RestaurantViolations* project, and select **Add** > **Machine Learning**.
 1. For this sample, the scenario is sentiment analysis.
 In the *scenario* step of the Model Builder tool, select the **Issue Classification** scenario.